Node:Installation, Next:Usage, Previous:Top, Up:Top

 make EMACS=xemacs package

-The created package will be named dictionary-1.7-pkg.tar.gz
+The created package will be named dictionary-1.7-pkg.tar.gz and

 stored within the current directory.
 If you don't want to install